 2).
-The foremen of the sons of Israel misunderstood the LORD as they looked at their trouble.
-They equated trouble as the work of man, namely Moses and Aaron.
+The foremen of the sons of Israel misunderstood the LORD as they assessed their trouble.
+They equated trouble as the work of men, namely Moses and Aaron.

 How are we to respond to Him, Misunderstood?

 1).
 Begin by asking, “Do I know Him?”
 Take some time to pray through the following Scriptures.
-The place of understanding begins with knowing the LORD through His Son, the gift of eternal life.
+The place of understanding begins with knowing the LORD through faith, believing His Son for His gift of eternal life.

-(If you find yourself with questions about eternal life, please seek counsel from a pastor, or email the Planting Place at firstname.lastname@example.org or message us on Facebook at facebook.com/theplantingplace)
+(If you find yourself with questions about eternal life, please seek counsel from a pastor; or you can email me at the Planting Place: email@example.com.)

 2).
 When we experience trouble, let us not rush to assume it is man’s doing.
 What if the foremen had stopped to ask the LORD why all this was happening?
 Would they have rushed to ask the LORD to judge?
-When we don’t understand our circumstances, let us run to the One Who is Sovereign and ask; He promises to answer.
+When we don’t understand our circumstances, let us run in faith to the One Who is Sovereign and ask that we grow in our understanding of Him; He promises to answer.

 3.)
 When we are called to move out in obedience, we can be sure there will be obstacles.
 God demonstrates His power through the seemingly insurmountable hurdles to accomplish His will.
-Let us rely on His Holy Spirit to conquer doubt as He faithfully reminds us of His Word.
+Though we will certainly not understand every circumstance, we can grow in our understanding of God’s nature and will.

 Oh Father, LORD God, root our faith in understanding, that we would bear the fruit of radical love and passionate obedience.